Innovative, realistic experiences without risk to patients

 Meanwhile, cardiology faculty face the challenge of teaching more than ever in shorter time periods.

-“It once was common for residents to work 120 or more hours per week,” says Nahush Mokadam, MD, a professor and director of the Ohio State Division of Cardiac Surgery and the program director for Ohio State’s Cardiothoracic Surgery Fellowship.
+“It once was common for residents to work 120 or more hours per week,” says Nahush Mokadam, MD, G.S.
+Kakos, MD and T.E.
+Williams, Jr., MD, PhD Endowed Professor in Cardiac Surgery, professor and director of the Ohio State Division of Cardiac Surgery and the program director for Ohio State’s Cardiothoracic Surgery Fellowship.

 “Residency programs are mandated to keep it below 80 hours.
 Simultaneously, there’s been a huge increase in knowledge.
 We needed to create a way that they could still get the experience they need to be prepared for anything.”